Homemade Pesto

 The more you pinch and use your basil, the more your plant will produce!

-(I prefer Genovese or Sweet Basil for my pesto)
+• 2 cups basil leaves, packed (I prefer Genovese oe Sweet Basil for my pesto)

-• 1/2 cup grated Parmesan cheese (from a block, NOT pre shredded)
+• 1/2 cup grated Parmesan cheese (from a block, Not pre shredded)

 • 1/3 cup pine nuts

-• 2-4 minced garlic cloves
+• 2-4 clove of garlic, minced

-• 1/2 cup olive oil
+• 1/2 cup good olive oil

-• Salt and pepper to taste
+• salt and pepper to taste

 Go get a Basil patch planted in your garden!
 You will be in heaven all year!